nlspt/nlb-nas-corporate/_former-ford-factory/1c-visit-tours.md

 #### CURATOR'S TOURS

-Stay tuned for updates on special curator tours on our [Calendar of Events page](https://www.nas.gov.sg/formerfordfactory/calendar-of-events).
+Stay tuned for updates on special curator tours.